kayceesrk/kayceesrk.github.io/_posts/2026-05-08-capsules-in-oxcaml.md

 aliased-mutex case; the one-mutex-two-data case shows the rule isn't gratuitously restrictive.

-## Five axes, working together

-If you read the previous three OxCaml posts and this one, every piece is something we've already met:
+## What each mode is doing

+Pulling the threads together, with one line per axis:

-- **Contention** says "this value might be touched by another domain right now," and forbids reads and writes of mutable fields.
-Inside `with_lock` we get an *uncontended* view; outside, the contents are unreachable.
+- **Contention** ensures shared mutable state can't be read or written from outside a critical section.
+Inside `with_lock` we get an `@ uncontended` view via `unwrap`; outside, the contents aren't in scope at all.
-- **Portability** says the closure can be shipped to another domain.
+- **Portability** lets the closure cross domain boundaries.
-  `Cap.Data.t` mode-crosses, so capturing it doesn't make the closure nonportable.
+  `Cap.Data.t` mode-crosses, so the closure capturing it stays `@ portable`.
 - **Locality** confines the password (and the access derived from it) to the body of `with_lock`.
-No way to retain a token past the lock release.
+No way to keep a token past lock release.
-- **Linearity (`@ once`)** prevents re-entering the body with the same password, ruling out aliasing of the critical section.
+- **Linearity** (`@ once` on the body) makes the critical section single-shot.
+The body cannot be re-entered with the same password.
-- **Uniqueness** isn't an annotation here, it's a structural property: the inner `ref` has exactly one path of access, through the capsule.
+- **Uniqueness** isn't an annotation we wrote; it's the property that the inner `ref` has exactly one path of access, through the capsule.
+The API shape forces it.
-  No alias.

 ## A note on the API